pulumi/docs/content/case-studies/credijusto.md

 ---
 title: Credijusto
 description: |
-    See how Credijusto used Pulumi to help its development team scale to support rapid growth while enforcing best practices for their infrastructure.
+    Credijusto used Pulumi to help its development team scale to support rapid growth while enforcing best practices for their infrastructure.
 meta_desc: |
-    See how Credijusto used Pulumi to help its development team scale to support rapid growth while enforcing best practices for their infrastructure.
+    Credijusto used Pulumi to help its development team scale to support rapid growth while enforcing best practices for their infrastructure.

 customer_name: Credijusto